KevinAst/astx-redux-util/SCRIPTS.md

 ModuleUnderTest, which in turn dynamically exports the desired test module, as controlled by the MODULE_PLATFORM environment variable.

-**There is one slight QUIRK in this process** ... that is: *you must build ALL supported platforms before you can test one of them*.
+**There is one slight QUIRK in this process** ... that is: *ALL supported platforms MUST exist before you can test one of them*.

-The reason for this is that ModuleUnderTest.js must import all the platforms and then decide which one to export (due to the static nature of ES6 imports).
+The reason for this is that ModuleUnderTest.js must import all the platforms and then decide which one to export *(this is due to the static nature of ES6 imports)*.

-As it turns out, **this is not a big deal**, it's just a bit of un-expected behavior.
+**As it turns out, this is not a big deal**, it's just a bit of un-expected behavior.

 During development, our tests typically target the master src (which